melontini/Seed-Pouches/README.md

  The BEST seed pouch mod out there*

  ## Items
- This mod adds just one item, but it's probably the best item in the game.
+ This mod adds three new items.

  Meet the Seed Pouch!